ocaml/flexdll/README.md

-  -builtin            Use built-in linker to produce a dll -explain            Explain why library objects are linked -subsystem <id>     Set the subsystem (default: console) -custom-crt         Use a custom CRT
+  -builtin            Use built-in linker to produce a dll -explain            Explain why library objects are linked -subsystem <id>     Set the subsystem (default: console) -mwindows           Alias for -subsystem windows -mconsole           Alias for -subsystem console -custom-crt         Use a custom CRT
   -stack <int>        Set the stack reserve in the resulting image -link <option>      Next argument is passed verbatim to the linker